diasdmhub/AdGuard_Home_Zabbix_Template/README.md

 ### TEMPLATES

 For more flexibility, the release includes templates that cover **two monitoring methods**, one for native HTTP data retrieval and another for Zabbix Agent Active.
-Both methods provide the same monitoring items, but with different item types. **They should not be used together**.
+Both methods provide the same monitoring items, but with different item types. **They should not be used together on the same host**.

 There are also **two independent template types**.
 One is for HTTP AdGuard Home general status and statistics, and the other is for filter parameters discovery. \
 In total, the released `yaml` file contains **four** templates.